Progress to date

 We have taken steps to become more energy efficient and tackle the overuse of heating, lighting and air conditioning, which not only enables us reduce our carbon emissions, but also reduces our fuel bills.

 As we have had a continuous programme of refurbishment and new buildings for colleagues and students, we have a mandated requirement to achieve a BREEAM Excellent or Very Good rating – depending on the existing building design.

 - Gas boilers - A phased replacement of old inefficient gas boilers is underway, with new boilers that are more energy efficient, reduces fuel bills and have a lower maintenance cost.

-- Lighting – A phased replacement of old inefficient fluorescent lighting with more efficient LED lighting as well as installation of movement sensors.
+- Lighting – A phased replacement of old inefficient fluorescent lighting with more efficient LED lighting as well as the installation of movement sensors.

 - Air conditioning – a trial Introduction of an air conditioning optimisation device across campus, which has achieved a 25% energy reduction.
-The roll out of this will be picked up as part of campus infrastructure improvements.
+The rollout of this will be picked up as part of campus infrastructure improvements.